 - Option vests as to 25% of the total shares subject to the option on the first anniversary of the vesting commencement date, and as to 6.25% of the shares subject to the option upon each consecutive three months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."
-Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and - (2) Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and as to 6.25% of the restricted stock units upon completion of each three consecutive months of service during the three-year period thereafter, subject to the holder's continued employment with us through the applicable vestion date and potential accelerated vestion as described in the section titled "Employment Agreements" - employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."
+Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and - (2) Restricted stock unit award vests as to 25% of the restricted stock units on the first 15th day of the calendar month that immediately follows the first anniversary of the grant date, and as to 6.25% of the restricted stock units upon completion of each three consecutive months of service during the three-year period thereafter, subject to the holder's continued completion of each three consecutive months of service during the three-year period thereafter, subject to the holder's continued consecutive months of service during the service that the service during the service - employment with us through the applicable vesting date and potential accelerated vesting as described in the section titled "Employment Agreements."

-(3) Restricted stock unit award vests (i) as to 50% of the restricted stock units on the date that is six months from the Administrator determining that the BLA for SER-109 has been approved by the FDA (the "Initial Milestone"), and (ii) as to the remaining 50% of such restricted stock units on the date that is 12 months after the achievement of Initial Milestone, subject to the holder's continued employment with us through the applicable vesting date and, as to the time vesting portion of the awards once the Initial Milestone has been achieved, potential accelerated vesting as described in the section titled "Employment Agreements".
+(3) Restricted stock unit award vests (i) as to 50% of the restricted stock units on the date that is six months from the Compensation and Talent Committee determining that the BLA for SER-109 has been approved by the FDA (the "Initial Milestone"), and (ii) as to the remaining 50% of such restricted stock units on the date that is 12 months after the achievement of Initial Milestone, subject to the holder's continued employment with us through the applicable vesting date and, as to the time vesting portion of the awards once the Initial Milestone has been achieved, potential accelerated vesting as described in the section titled "Employment Agreements".